niujiaojiao/ZhengHuLab/content/project/Treatment/index.md

 # date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "We integrate multi-omic patient genomic data to understand how treatment shapes the evolutionary trajectories of metastatic replase and interrogate the context-dependent trajectories of clonal evolution."
+summary = "We integrate multi-omic patient genomic data to understand how treatment shapes the evolutionary trajectories of metastatic replase and infer the context-dependent trajectories of clonal evolution."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`